 Car and Driver Tested continues with an episode comparing the night vision systems from the Big Three German luxury makers.
 While the testing involves a remote-controlled turkey and a deer crossbred with a construction cone, the most interesting thing the guys from

 And the results?
 While we wouldn't call it an epic fail, it is an entertaining one.
 Night vision is one of the bells and whistles that's probably not destined to trickle down from the

 Hi!
 We notice you're using an ad blocker.
-Please consider whitelisting Autoblog.
+Please consider allowing Autoblog.

 We get it.
 Ads can be annoying.
 But ads are also how we keep the garage doors open and the lights on here at Autoblog - and keep our stories free for you and for everyone.
 And free is good, right?
-If you'd be so kind as to whitelist our site, we promise to keep bringing you great content.
+If you'd be so kind as to allow our site, we promise to keep bringing you great content.
 Thanks for that.
 And thanks for reading Autoblog.

 Here's how to disable adblocking on our site.